 The TX_WINDOW_FLAG is set to 1 if the SECURE_LTF_FLAG is set to 1 and the RSTA and ISTA have negotiated to use the optional frequency domain Tx window for I2R NPDs; it is set to 0 otherwise. (#5204)

+The DOPPLER parameter is set to 0 (#7077)

 The NUM_STS parameter is set to the same value as the I2R N_STS subfield in the STA Info field in the preceding Ranging NDP Announcement frame plus 1.

 TGaz Editor: Change the text on page 183 starting at line 29 as follows